 The units represent claims against the fund management company under fund contracts for participation in the assets and income of a subfund of the umbrella fund.
+Units masculine and feminine word forms (e.g. he or she, his or her, etc.).
+Any gender-specific word forms are deemed to refer to both sexes.

-Units are not issued as certificates but rather exist purely as book entries.
+1 In the interest of readability, this document does not differentiate between are not issued as certificates but rather exist purely as book entries.
 Fractional units may be issued when issuing units.
 Investors are not entitled to demand a physical unit certificate.